davidmreed/davidmreed.github.io/_posts/2018-07-23-testing-chatter-apex-without-seealldata-true.md

         @isTest
         public static void testTheClass() {
-            PostsToChatter p = new PostsToChatter();
+            MockChatterPoster mp = new MockChatterPoster();
-            p.myPoster = new MockChatterPoster();
+            PostsToChatter p = new PostsToChatter(mp);

             // ... invoke class functionality...

-            System.assertEquals(1, p.myPoster.timesCalled, 'chatter post called');
+            System.assertEquals(1, mp.timesCalled, 'chatter post called');
             // Post contents are validated in the mock - or store the supplied parameters
             // in the mock and validate them here, if preferred.
         }
     }

 Avoiding `seeAllData=true` is still possible!
-It's true that many real-world Chatter applications will involve more complex uses of the Connect API, and it will take work to apply the dependency-injection approach.
+It's true that many real-world Chatter applications will involve more complex uses of the large and sophisticated Connect API, of which the feed posting shown here is only a small selection.
+In those cases, it will take work - or might even be infeasible - to apply the dependency-injection approach.
 The refactoring effort is likely to pay off, however, in quicker, easier, more reliable testing, and easier extensibility for the future.

-And for many straightforward uses of Chatter, like posting of notifications, code much like the above will be enough to cover the testing needs.
+For many straightforward uses of Chatter, though, like posting of notifications, code similar to the above will be enough to cover the testing needs.